 The goal of the rehabilitation proceedings is to achieve a rehabilitation agreement between the debtor and a minimum required number of its creditors and to submit it to the competent court, along with a business plan.
 Subsequently, the rehabilitation agreement is validated by the court.
 So, there is no formal procedure opening of the negotiations with the creditors, only a "pre-packed" agreement between the creditors and the debtor that is submitted to the court for validation.
-Also, under several conditions the creditors may also agree a rehabilitation agreement even without the debtor's participation.
+Also, if the debtor is in a "cessation of payments" (in the meaning of the bankruptcy law), the creditors may also agree a rehabilitation agreement even without the debtor's participation.